mykaadev/NsSpyglass/README.md

 4. Open the Unreal Editor and enable **NsSpyglass** under `Edit` → `Plugins` then restart the editor.

 ## 🚀 Getting Started
 Launch your Unreal Engine editor and navigate to `Window` → `Spyglass` → `Plugin Dependency Viewer`.
-Start exploring your project by dragging nodes, zooming and hovering for details.

-## 📖 Documentation
-Detailed setup and usage instructions are available in the [Docs/SetupAndUsage.md](Docs/SetupAndUsage.md) guide.
-This guide explains how to install the plugin, navigate the viewer and understand the dependency graph.
-Tutorial videos are also linked for visual walkthroughs.
+The plugin scans your project and displays an interactive graph of all plugins and their relationships.

+### Navigating the Graph
+- **Drag** nodes to reposition them.
+- **Scroll** to zoom in and out.
+- **Hover** a node to see details such as modules, plugin location and referenced plugins.
+- Use the settings panel to adjust the repulsion and centering forces that control the layout.

+### Understanding Dependencies
+Each node represents a plugin.
+Lines between nodes show that one plugin references another.
+Use this view to quickly spot missing references or circular dependencies.

+### Tutorial Videos
+Video walkthroughs are available on YouTube: [NsSpyglass Tutorials](https://www.youtube.com/playlist?list=PL1234567890)

+### Additional Help
+If you run into issues, open an issue on GitHub or contact the maintainer via the profile page.

 <!-- GH_ONLY_START -->
 ## ❤️ Credits